herrsascha/VariableScout-Docs/README.md

+> [!IMPORTANT]
+> The plugin is currently in Open Beta, which means it’s open to everyone to try for free during this testing period.
+This is an opportunity to explore all features, including VariableScout Pro functionalities, at no cost for a limited time.
+>
+> As this is a beta version, some features might still be refined, and feedback is invaluable in helping improve it before the final release.
+Thank you for being part of this journey!

 # VariableScout

 VariableScout is a powerful Figma plugin designed to streamline the management of variables and nodes within your projects.
 It provides an intuitive interface for filtering, visualizing, and organizing variables and nodes based on their types and attributes.